Addressable quantum gates: Introduction

 In the recent years, several attempts have been made to encompass indefinite causal orders within a consistent model of quantum computing.
-A considerable strand of works focuses on the compositionality of indefinite causal orders, via sums of diagrams in the process theory of quantum mechanics \cite{2020_diagrammatic_ICO}, or higher-order circuits \cite{coecke_kissinger_2017} featuring type annotations for that specific-purpose, some for routing per subspace \cite{RoutedQC}, other to enforce the time-ordering of packets \cite{CausalBoxes}.
-In all these proposals the flow of information remains static, whereas we allow for quantum dynamic routing.

-A more recent strand of works, that is closest to ours, works by distinguishing data qubits from external control qubits \cite{wechs2021quantum,Quantum-Shannon-Theory}.
+A considerable strand of works focuses on the compositionality of indefinite causal orders, via sums of diagrams in the process theory of quantum mechanics \cite{2020_diagrammatic_ICO}, or higher-order circuits featuring type annotations for that specific purpose \cite{HigherOrder}, some for routing per subspace \cite{RoutedQC}, other to enforce the time-ordering of packets \cite{CausalBoxes}.
+In all these proposals however, the flow of information may be superposed, but it remains static.
+A more recent strand of works works by distinguishing data qubits from external control qubits \cite{wechs2021quantum,Quantum-Shannon-Theory}.
 The latter are used to encode the order in which gates are to be applied upon the former.
 Because the control qubits can be manipulated coherently and conditionally, the flow of information is both dynamical and quantum, i.e. ``second-quantised'' in the language of \cite{Quantum-Shannon-Theory}.
-We differ with \cite{wechs2021quantum} in that we allow for vacuum states and the increased compositionality that follows.
-Moreover, we express the geometry not through external control qubits, but via address registers directly within locally separated gates which allows for a clearer geometrical layout.

-This last point echoes one more strand of works, which focuses on distributed quantum computing.
-Whilst traditionally conceived on a classical geometry \cite{CQP-Gay}, the study of Quantum Causal Graph Dynamics (QCGD) in \cite{ArrighiQCGD} bears the premises of a fully quantum distributed model of computation, where even the configuration of the network is allowed to be in superposition.
-This framework, however, is rather abstract and axiomatic.
-A model of computation should be constructive; this is the case of the hands-on, bottom up approach presented here.